Our Team

 Born in Norway and raised on her family’s farm in South Dakota, Sunni brings a passion for sustaining meaningful connections to important landscapes.
 Educated in biology and habitat management, she strives to support agricultural producers in their efforts to feed our communities while contributing to ecosystem health.

-Sunni started as the Mountain West Markets Program Manager with Wolfe’s Neck Center in the Autumn of 2023.
-In this role, she will be supporting the adoption of regenerative agriculture practices on farms in her region through creative partnerships, market connections, and access to innovative technology.
+Sunni started with Wolfe’s Neck Center in the Autumn of 2023.
+In her role, she manages the reporting for the USDA Partnership for Climate Smart Commodities Grant, and supports the work of team members to increase adoption of regenerative agriculture practices through creative partnerships, market connections, and access to innovative technology.

 Now residing in Ennis, Montana, Sunni spends her free time on her own small-scale agricultural endeavors and baking her signature sourdough bread.
 She enjoys trail running, fishing, skiing, and exploring with her two kids and their very endearing dog.